Git LFS

 $ git rm --cached "*file-type"

-If you want to re-add these files to regular git tracking and commit them, execute the following:
+If you want to re-add these files to regular git tracking and commit them, you can do the following:

 $ git add "*file-type"